AlexDralur/cosycoffee/README.md

 - As a user, I want to sign in.
 - As a user, I want to sign out.
 - As a user, I want to reset my password.
-- As a user, I want to be able to modify my password if I am logged in.
 - As a user, I want to see all the available coffees/accessories.
 - As a user, I want to search all the available coffees/accessories.
 - As a user, I want to see more details of each coffee/accessory.
+- As a user, I want to see the producers of the coffee beans.
+- As a user, I want to see the recipes of the coffee beans.
 - As a user, I want to add the coffee/accessory to the cart.
 - As a user, I want to check my current shopping cart.
 - As a user, I want to add or remove the quantity of items in the shopping cart.
-- As a user, I want to add or remove items of the shopping cart.
+- As a user, I want to remove items of the shopping cart.
 - As a user, I want to know how much is order at any specific time.
 - As a user, I want to add my shipping and billing addresses.
 - As a user, I want to know how much would be the shipping cost.
 - As a user, I want to add my payment details.
+- As an user, I want to see the orders I made on website.
 - As an admin, I want to add coffee/accessories to the website.
 - As an admin, I want to update coffee/accessories information on the website.
 - As an admin, I want to remove coffee/accessories from the website.
+- As an admin, I want to add producers to the website.
+- As an admin, I want to update the producers information on the website.
+- As an admin, I want to remove the producers from the website.
+- As an admin, I want to add recipes to the website.
-- As an admin, I want the orders made on website.
+- As an admin, I want to update the recipes information on the website.
+- As an admin, I want to remove the recipes from the website.
 ​

 ### **Site Aims:**